 This class is all about dogs that are over-stressed, over-aroused, over-adrenalized, and just plain over the top.
 Help your dog give his true performance in the ring by helping him be in a healthy state of arousal at trials.
 Learn how to ask your dog if he is ready to work, and how to respond when he says no, in order to help him be the best he can be.
 We will address everything that comes with problems of arousal: handler-biting, broken start lines and contacts, lack of focus, knocked bars, barking, and more.

-Enrollment limits: Gold spots available by lottery.
-There are 25 silver spots and unlimited bronze.
-If you are interested in a bronze level spot you can sign up any time during the registration period.
+Enrollment limits: Gold spots available by lottery, Silver: 25 students, Bronze: unlimited.
+If you are interested in a bronze level subscription, you can sign up at any time during the registration period.

 Worked Up!
 Curriculum